akhealth/EIS-Modernization/UsabilityResearch.md

 3. Pre-Production usability testing
 4. Post Production usability testing

-We will use the same three metrics for overall usability with which we can gauge our overall success at each increment toward completion milestones in our [roadmap](https://app.mural.co/t/gsa6/m/gsa6/1493828126408/2c1fd30717381a20f4bf251e57a1c344f9e2c3ba), providing an overview.
+We use the same three metrics for overall usability with which we can gauge our overall success at each increment toward completion milestones in our [roadmap](https://app.mural.co/t/gsa6/m/gsa6/1493828126408/2c1fd30717381a20f4bf251e57a1c344f9e2c3ba), providing an overview.
 Discovery refers to development testing to drive design.
 Pre-Production usability testing represents final acceptance testing prior to implementation to meet state technological procedure.
 Post production usability data collection to assure that we’ve met incremental goals, and to gather information toward design of the next increment.

 ## Overview Metrics
 When developing our product [roadmap](https://app.mural.co/t/dhssalaska0106/m/dhssalaska0106/1576183680860/c1682951c77a41f29cb684cff893ff837f70b084), the ability to gather information to help us quantify our progress was needed.
 Metrics provide clarity, and tangible standards by which we can focus our efforts.
-We will update the metrics monthly toward a milestone in our [roadmap](https://app.mural.co/t/dhssalaska0106/m/dhssalaska0106/1576183680860/c1682951c77a41f29cb684cff893ff837f70b084).
+We update our metrics monthly toward a milestone in our [roadmap](https://app.mural.co/t/dhssalaska0106/m/dhssalaska0106/1576183680860/c1682951c77a41f29cb684cff893ff837f70b084).
 Our ultimate goal is increased productivity as we move DPA workers into a modern eligibility system.
 For this reason, the following three measures were chosen:

 1. Applications worked Timely